6 Reasons Why Mitzvah Catering is So Expensive

 Food and Beverage Minimum

-So you’re thinking to yourself, “Self, I’ll just have my event at a place with a onsite food service like a restaurant or hotel.
+So you’re thinking to yourself, “I’ll just have my event at a place with an onsite food service like a restaurant or hotel.
 I can save money that way!”
 Nope.
-At a restaurant or hotel you’ll run into food and beverage minimums.
+At a restaurant or hotel, you’ll run into food and beverage minimums.
 If you’re using space at a restaurant or hotel, it means someone else can’t and your party is their main source of money for the night.
 Reasonable right?
 However, that means that the venue needs to make a certain amount of revenue from your party to offset the income that they would make if you weren’t there (for a restaurant) or to keep a giant kitchen and building running (for a hotel).
 If your event is during prime time (think: Saturday night) that number can be pretty high.
+Also note that the number they give you likely will not include taxes and fees.

 In Summary